testo301/BehaviouralCloning/writeup_template.md

 The model was trained on three independently collected datasets:
 - full forward pass through the track
 - full backward pass through the track
-- recovery of the trickier turn
+- recovery of the more difficult turn

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.